J888/info-site-v2/README.md

   - add a version and lastUpdatedAt field to it
   - ability to delete array items
   - Change favicon to a wrench icon if you're on /admin or /configuration* page(s)
+- allow a non-admin user to change their own (and only their own) password

 ## Local Development: Set ENV VARS